russellvaughan/CV/README.md

 ## Russell Vaughan

 I am half English, half Canadian, and one half of a set of twins - but I don't do things by halves.
-After a career in media and sales, I have made the decision to embrace my lifelong passion for technology and pursue a future in software development.
+After a 13 year career in media and sales, I have made the decision to embrace my lifelong passion for technology and pursue a future in software development.
 I am extremely proud of my background and have always had a love affair with helping business grow and develop - however, in software development I have discovered a desire to truly excel.
 I am seeking a role in which I can contribute to the development of a company in a new way - where I can grow as a Junior Developer through hard work and commitment to learning

 ## Skills